Stop being insufferable

 Think before you act

-Today’s post is full of well-known phraseologies because I want to find a way to deal with my own issues, and not desire to entertain or educate.
-I can build a good plan, learn new positive habits, but then when I act automatically my behavior is less than ideal.
+Today’s post is full of well-known phrases because I want to address my own issues, not to entertain or educate.
+I can create a solid plan and learn new positive habits, but when I act on autopilot, my behavior is often less than ideal.

-Sleep deprivation may also cause strange effects.
-As we get older our melatonin levels drop, and our sleep becomes restless.
-If I cannot sleep, I often find myself wondering in the direction of my computer and making strange purchases.
+Sleep deprivation can also have strange effects.
+As we age, our melatonin levels drop, leading to restless sleep.
+When I can’t sleep, I often find myself wandering to my computer and making odd purchases.

-In any of these cases, simply taking several breathes and visualizing a relaxing environment could be enough to modify our behavior.
-All that is needed: awareness of the present moment and our inadequate state.
+In any of these situations, taking a few deep breaths and visualizing a relaxing environment can help modify our behavior.
+All that’s needed is awareness of the present moment and our inadequate state.

 Self hate